FootAndBall: Integrated player and ball detector: Conclusions

 \section{\uppercase{Conclusions}}

 The article proposes an efficient deep neural network-based player and ball detection method.
 The proposed network has a fully convolutional architecture processing entire image in a single pass through the network.
-This is much more computationally effective than a sliding window approach proposed some of th recent method, e.g.~\cite{Reno18}.
+This is much more computationally effective than a sliding window approach proposed in other methods, such as~\cite{Reno18}.
 Additionally, the network can operate on images of any size that can differ from size of images used during the training.
 It outputs ball locations and player bounding boxes.
 The method performs very well on a challenging ISSIA-CNR Soccer~\cite{DOr09} and Soccer Player Detection~\cite{Lu17} datasets (0.915 and 0.885 mean Average Precision).
 In ball detection task it outperforms two other, recently proposed, neural network-based ball detections methods: \cite{Reno18} and \cite{deepball}.
 In player detection task it's on par with fine-tuned general-purpose Faster R-CNN object detector, but due to specialized design it's almost five times faster (37 versus 8 FPS for high-definition 1920x1080 video).
 This allows real time processing of high-definition video recordings.

 In the future we plan to use temporal information to increase the accuracy.
-Combining convolutional feature maps from subsequent frames may help to discriminate between object of interest and static distactors (e.g. parts of stadium advertisement or circular marks on the pitch).
+Combining convolutional feature maps from subsequent frames may help to discriminate between object of interest and static distractors (e.g. parts of stadium advertisement or circular marks on the pitch).

 Another research direction is to investigate model compression techniques, such as using half-precision arithmetic, to improve the computational efficiency.
 The proposed method can process high definition videos in real time on relatively low-end GPU platform.
 However, real time processing of recordings from multiple cameras poses a challenging problem.